laderast/RBootcamp_old/chapter5.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:3e59cb838f
-## Let's explore the fisherman mercury dataset
+## Let's explore the fishermen mercury dataset

-We are going to explore a dataset called the fisherman mercury dataset, which consists of factors related to mercury exposure among two groups of fishermen.
+We are going to explore a dataset called the fishermen mercury dataset, which consists of factors related to mercury exposure among two groups: fishermen and non-fishermen, who are our control group.

 Take a look at the readme for this dataset first: http://www.stat.ufl.edu/~winner/data/fishermen_mercury.txt

 Then use `glimpse` to take a look at the structure of the data and try `table()` on both `fishpart` and `fisherman`.
+What are the different categories of `fishpart` and `fisherman`?

+Are fishermen more likely to eat more fish than non-fishermen?

 *** =instructions